u8558574xuyou7438/polished/packages/internals/errors.md

 ## 45

-Passed invalid argument to hslToColorString, please pass a HslColor or HslaColor object.
+Passed invalid argument to hsltoString, please pass a HslColor or HslaColor object.

 ## 46

-Passed invalid argument to rgbToColorString, please pass a RgbColor or RgbaColor object.
+Passed invalid argument to rgbtoString, please pass a RgbColor or RgbaColor object.

 ## 47